-''' RESTWAVa - [floating-point; default: none]
+RESTWAVa - [floating-point; default: none]

-Vacuum Vaceuum rest wavelength of the spectral feature of interest.
-The physical unit must be m. '''
+Vaccuum rest wavelength of the of the spectral feature of interest.
+The physical unit must be m.

 One or the other of RESTFRQa or RESTWAVa should be given when it is meaningful to do so.